Senior Prizegiving

 Awarded to the outstanding senior First XI player.

-The trophy is awarded to best overall performer in the First Eight.
+The trophy is awarded to best overall performer in the First VIII.

 Stan Barton joined Hampton Grammar School in 1929 from St Olaf’s School as a teacher of Mathematics.
 In 1932 he became Head of Mathematics to replace W.H.
 Windust.
 In 1940 he helped found the ATC contingent which he ran until 1952 when it changed into the CCF.
 He was a continuing force in running the new Contingent.
 He was appointed Deputy Head in 1955 and acted as Headmaster in 1970 during the interregnum.
 In 1956 he was responsible for the founding and development of the Boat Club.
 He retired in 1972 having been a crucial element in the successful development of so many aspects of the School.
 The School is still very much in his debt.